Laxystem/MoCKoGE-Legacy/CONTRIBUTING.md

 ## Requirements
 - OpenJDK 17
-- An IDE with Git, Kotlin, and Gradle support, preferably Intellij IDEA.
+- An IDE with Git, Kotlin, and Gradle support, preferably IntelliJ IDEA.
 See [here](README.md#ide) for more details.
 - Decent knowledge and experience with how the engine works, Kotlin, Git, gradle, and if you're messing with the build system, the kotlin multiplatform plug-in.
 - Your GitHub username on the environment variable `GITHUB_USERNAME`
 - A GitHub token with the `read:packages` permission on the environment variable `GITHUB_PASSWORD`
-- Willingness to learn, and have fun!
+- Willingness to learn and have fun!

 ## Contribution Cycle

-Before creating a PR (pull/push request), you must first create an issue, and get it approved for contribution - otherwise, your hard work may be rejected (we don't want that...)
+Before creating a PR (pull/push request), you must first create an issue, and get it approved for contribution—otherwise, your hard work may be rejected (we don't want that...)

-For a PR to be merged, its build and tests must be succesfull, no merge conflicts must be found, the contribution guidelines must be complied, and it must be reviewed (currently by two people, one of which is the person who presses the big blue "merge" button).
+For a PR to be merged, its build and tests must be successful, no merge conflicts must be found, the contribution guidelines must be complied, and it must be reviewed (currently by two people, one of which is the person who presses the big blue "merge" button).

 ## Documentation & Licensing